King Edward VII of England: Life, Reign and Accomplishments

 When British Prime Minister H.H Asquith presented the People’s Budget, there was a parliamentary disapproval from the Upper Chamber, the House of Lords.
 This brought King Edward VII to the center of a constitutional crisis.
 The king’s effort to resolve the crisis failed after several attempts.

 Towards his final years, King Edward suffered from bronchitis owing to his habitual smoking.
 He died on 6th May, 1910, at the age of 68.
-Fortunately for Britain, the parliamentary disagreements were resolved after his death.
+Britain was able resolve its parliamentary disagreements after his death.